 … for truss structures#

-The general concept of the force method is shown in Apply force method and covered in chapter 2.1 while the force method for truss structures is treated in in chapter 2.2.8 - 2.2.10 of the book Mechanica, Statisch onbepaalde constructies en bezwijkanalyse (in Dutch) (Hartsuijker and Welleman, 2007).
+The general concept of the force method is shown in Apply force method and discussed in section 2.1.
+Specifically, the force method for truss structures is covered in sections 2.2.8 - 2.2.10 of the book Mechanica, Statisch onbepaalde constructies en bezwijkanalyse (Hartsuijker and Welleman, 2007).

-We’ll cover the application to truss structures with the following example, which includes a williot diagram to calculate displacements.
+We discuss the application to truss structures with the following example.
+This example includes a Williot diagram to calculate the displacements.

 Example

 Fig. 27 Example structure.
-Although this is not a true truss structure, deformation only are caused by extension, not by bending.#
+Although this is not a truss structure, deformation is only caused by extension, not by bending.#

 Example

-For our example, we might be interested in the internal force distribution, so we need to evaluate the degree of internal statical determinacy.
+For our example, we are interested in the internal force distribution, so we need to evaluate the degree of internal static indeterminacy.

 Fig. 28 There are 17 unknown forces.#